danutzup/lcd_1602_dht11_arduino_ct/README.md

 sensor 5 temperature is on my water solar pannel heater outside , sensor 6 temperature is on my boiler for hot watter used in kitchen and bathroom . the relay is for controll the electrical pump .
-Atmega2560 then send mqttdata and retrieve status for the relay by subscribing to mqtt topics.
+Atmega2560 then send mqtt data read from sensors and retrieve status for the relay by subscribing to mqtt topics.
-Also on a LCD 16x2 prints diferent data from sensors.
+Also on a LCD 16x2 prints diferent data from sensors ( temperature . himidity ).